Members

 Indronil Ghosh

 Zachary joined NTRG in Fall 2019 as a UCLA undergraduate in Mechanical Engineering.
 He completed his MS and is currently pursuing a PhD in Mechanical and Aerospace Engineering.
 His early work was part of the ARPA-E SHOTEAM project (under Dr. Ivan Catton and Dr. Timothy Fisher), and centered on computational fluid dynamics and performance optimization for high-temperature supercritical CO2 recuperators.
 Currently his research focus is on passive two-phase thermal control for spacecraft, mini-/micro-channel heat transfer, and data assimilation.
-Some of his other interests beyond research are long-distance running, cooking, and playing music.
+Much of this work centers around oscillating heat pipes.
+Some of his other interests beyond research are running, cooking, and music.
 (LinkedIn) [zwong888@g.ucla.edu]

 Benjamin Heronimus